Valerio Scanu

-Valerio Scanu (born 10 April 1990) is an Italian pop rock singer.
+Valerio Scanu (born 10 April 1990) is an Italian singer.

 In 2008 Scanu took part in the eighth edition of the Italian talent show Amici di Maria De Filippi, in which he ended up in second place.

 On 20 February 2010, he won the 60th edition of the televised Italian song contest Sanremo Music Festival with the song "Per tutte le volte che..."

 In November 2022 he came out as gay.